-- The migration might take considerable time if you had big glossaries. - Glossaries are now stored as regular components. - The glossary API is removed, use regular translation API to access glossaries. - \bullet There is a change in INSTALLED_APPS weblate.metrics should be added.
+- The migration might take considerable time if you had big glossaries. - Glossaries are now stored as regular components. - The glossary API is removed, use regular translation API to access glossaries. - There is a change in INSTALLED_APPS weblate.metrics should be added.

-Changed in version 4.5.1: There is a new dependency on the pyahocorasick module.
+• There is a new dependency on the pyahocorasick module.